juvenius/du_ez_scanner/README.md

 # Good to know
 - Only Alioth Coords supported ATM, Manualy Change the fist 2 numbers to match your planet
-- After the node search, the scrip will pause.
-Resume if needed<br>
+- After the node search the scrip will pause, resume if needed
-- All points will be flused after search<br>
+- All points will be flused after search
-- Keep the script paused to save GPU/CPU <br>
+- Keep the script paused to save GPU/CPU